nstankov-bg/docs.plutus-community.com/book/docs/setup/editors/vscode.md

 ### Possible Solution
 1. Open the built-in terminal inside your Visual Studio Code by pressing `control` _+_ `~ ` at the same time or by going to `Terminal > New Terminal` within the file menu.

-2. From the built in terminal, navigate to your **plutus** directory or clone a new copy of the [plutus repository](https://github.com/input-output-hk/plutus).
+2. From the built-in terminal, navigate to your **plutus** directory or clone a new copy of the [plutus repository](https://github.com/input-output-hk/plutus).

 3. From the **plutus** root directory, run the following command `nix-shell`. (_This command requires access to the `default.nix, shell.nix ` files that are part of every plutus repository forks or clones._)